UCD-pbio-rclub/RethinkingV2_Stacey.Harmer/Rethinking_week09_2019-07-10.md

 **7E1**
 the three motivating criteria that define information entropy.  see p 202
-1. we want the relationship between probability and uncertainty to be continuous.  this way, small changes in probability don't cause big changes in undertainty.
+1. we want the relationship between probability and uncertainty to be continuous.  this way, small changes in probability don't cause big changes in uncertainty.
 2. uncertainty increases with the number of different possible outcomes.
-3. uncertainty measurements can be added together so that subsets of conditions always add up so that total uncertainty is unchanged
+3. uncertainty measurements can be added together so that subsets of conditions always add up so that total uncertainty is constant

 **7E2**
 What is the entropy of a coin that comes up heads 70% of the time?